It’s Almost Time for Teacher Appreciation Week, May 3-7

 Attend a Conference

-Enter a Contest
+Apply for a Grant or Enter a Contest

 Some contests require students to submit an essay nominating a teacher.
 The winners will receive prizes from national organizations.
 Two prominent examples:

-Grab a Freebie or a Discount
+Grab a Freebie or Discount

 You can even get discounts on large purchases—GM, for example, offers an educator discount on new vehicles.